corda/corda/README.md

 # Why was this change made?

 The previous branching structure required changes to be made on master first and then backported to older versions.
 However, backporting was proving to be complicated and time consuming.
 In order to streamline development, it was decided that forward merging would be used instead, which required moving away from development based around a master branch.

+Please see Mike Ward's [blog post](https://medium.com/corda/corda-release-versioning-changes-6281b02348fc) for more detail on why the versioning strategy was changed.